TianyuQ/me/content/teaching/Volunteer Teaching/index.md

 Click on the **Slides** button above to view the built-in slides feature.
 {{% /callout %}} -->

+In 2018 Winter, I taught 7th Grade Geography in Sanhe Junior High School (Yunnan Province, China) as a member of UMJI Volunteer Teaching team.
+We taught Maths, Chinese, Geography, English, Music courses for 7th and 8th grade students.
+Besides teaching, our team actively organized and participated in the Sports Meeting, the School's Soccer Match and the New Year's Gala.
+We made good friends with the students there.

 <!-- Slides can be added in a few ways: